Teachers at the school expect my child to do his or her best.

 WITS stands for W – Walk away, I – Ignore, T – Talk it out and S – Seek help.
 By using common language across the school the children are able to follow a simple process of how to deal with conflict and stay safe.

 The student Safe and Supportive School Contact Officer (SASSCO) is the trusted person to whom students and families can bring complaints about bullying, racist, sexist and discriminatory behaviours which they have experienced or observed in the school.
 The SASSCO will investigate the complaint, work with the involved students and monitor their progress.
-The SASSCO Officers at Southern Cross Early Childhood School are: Jason Thornton and Kellie Rogers.
+To find the the current SASSCO Officers at Southern Cross Early Childhood School please contact reception, 61420020.

 I can talk to my child's teacher about my concerns.